michaelhart/meshcore-decoder/README.md

 ## Packet Structure Analysis

-Example running from the terminal for a detailed packet analysis and debugging, use `analyzeStructure()` to get byte-level breakdowns:
+For detailed packet analysis and debugging, use `analyzeStructure()` to get byte-level breakdowns:

 ```typescript
 import { MeshCoreDecoder, PacketStructure } from 'meshcore-decoder';